How to Restart Apache in Ubuntu

 A quick tip that shows how to restart Apache server in Ubuntu and other Linux distributions.

 Despite the surge of NGINX, Apache is still one of the most used open source server software.
 But this article is not about Apache vs NGINX discussion.
-This is just a quick tips where I’ll show you various ways to restart Apache server in Ubuntu or other Linux distributions.
+This is just a quick tips where I’ll show you various ways to restart the Apache server in Ubuntu or other Linux distributions.

 Restart Apache in Ubuntu Linux

 Like many other services, there are multiple ways to restart Apache.
 Since Ubuntu 16.04, 18.04 and above versions use systemd, you can use the systemd commands to manage any service, including Apache.
-In fact, systemd is my recommend method.
+In fact, systemd is my recommended method.

 But wait!
 Do you really need to restart Apache?

 Why do you want to restart Apache server?
 Probably you made some configuration changes and you want those changes to take into effect.
 If that’s the case, you don’t need to restart Apache.